Detailed Description of the PhD Application and Selection Procedure

 • All CoE KRs constitute the review panel.
 Applications are reviewed by 3 KRs, who score candidates (1-5) based on qualifications, research experience, motivation, intellectual engagement, and creativity.
 Only applicants with an average score of at least 3 proceed to the next step (the top 20% of applicants).

-• Applicants meet online one two one with their preferred KRs (and their lab members) over 3 days to discuss potential matches.
-Candidates and KRs submit mutual preferences, and only those who find a match are admitted to the Excellent Brain Postdoc Program.
+• Candidates and KRs submit mutual preferences, and only those who find a match are admitted to the Excellent Brain Postdoc Program.

 Step 3: Research Plan development phase: